JRI Referrals in Connecticut

 People accused of a crime or crimes in Connecticut who have not been able to post bond or bail after arrest may be eligible for release to a treatment facility during the pretrial phase of their case.
-It is called a JRI referral which stands for a Jail Re-Interview process.
-These referrals stopped with the onset of the COVID-19 court shutdown.
-However, they are now beginning to be offered on a limited basis.
+It is called a JRI referral, which stands for a Jail Re-Interview process.

 Here is how it works.
 If a person is arrested and can't post bail, they are interviewed by a person from the bail commissioners office before their arraignment at court.
 Bail then makes a recommendation to the court as to the bail amount.
 The court can accept or modify that recommendation.
 If the person cannot post bail, he is detained until his case is over or he posts his bail as set by the court.
 In some cases these detainees may be eligible for release using a JRI referral if they can't post bond.
 In most cases, the person's attorney requests the JRI referral.
 In other cases, Bail does it on their own.
 If a JRI referral is made, a member of the Bail staff goes to the jail and interviews the person.
 If they find the person has a substance abuse problem that would benefit from treatment, they will accept the person onto their waiting list for treatment.